galudino/cgcs_vector/README.md

 My goal with <code>cgcs_vector_ptr</code> is to have a data structure<br>
 that can be just as useful, when you must program in C.

-I have been down this rabbit hole before, with one of my previous repositories, <code>gcslib</code>, which was meant to be an entire container library for C, which was loosely inspired by the C++ STL.<br>
+I have been down this rabbit hole before, with one of my previous repositories,<br>
+<code>gcslib</code>, which was meant to be an entire container library for C, which was loosely inspired by the C++ STL.<br>
 Over time, I ended up abandoning it, realizing that I had over engineered everything.

 In practice, all I ever really needed was a useful "vector" data structure,<br>